 - Benefits include full health, dental, 401k and more.

-- Active California RN license at the time of application (interim permits cannot be accepted).
+- An active California RN license at the time of application (interim permits cannot be accepted).

 - Earned an associate’s, bachelor’s, or master’s degree in nursing.